maxulysse/maxulysse.github.io/_posts/2020-07-01-JOBIM/slides.md

 <div class="fragment fade-in">

-DAG depends on the data, and is calculated on the go
+The execution graph depends on the input data,

+and is calculated on the go

 </div>